Why Machine Footprint Matters When Moving Mulch or Soil

 The Simple Answer

-A large machine may move material quickly across open ground, but it may not be able to place that material exactly where it belongs.
+A large machine may move material quickly across open ground.

 The W.I.T.C.H.™ connects both advantages.